neovim/neovim.github.io/_posts/2014-07-04-july-newsletter.md

 was then [updated][license-update] and all contributors have been asked to sign a [CLA][cla].

+#### Note

+This means that if you've contributed code *before* the switch to Apache 2.0, your code is still under the old Vim license.
+It won't become part of Apache 2.0 *unless* you sign the CLA.

 ## Shape of Things to Come

 News here.